Reviewing Stevanato Group (NYSE:STVN) and Ardagh Group (NYSE:ARD)

-Stevanato Group (NYSE:STVN) and Ardagh Group (NYSE:ARD) are both medical companies, but which is the superior business?
-We will compare the two businesses based on the strength of their valuation, earnings, risk, analyst recommendations, dividends, institutional ownership and profitability.
+Stevanato Group (NYSE:STVN) and Ardagh Group (NYSE:ARD) are both medical companies, but which is the superior stock?
+We will compare the two companies based on the strength of their profitability, valuation, risk, analyst recommendations, earnings, dividends and institutional ownership.

 Profitability